 One thing about the economic pain Spain, and other EU countries, are now experiencing - it's offering something of a break to President Obama in this campaign season, where he's trying to fend off Republican attacks on his handling of the sluggish American economy.
 In a White House press conference this morning, the president was able to point to Europe's financial woes as a drag on the economy here in the U.S.

 We're going to hear now about some surprising consequences of the weak housing market in this country.
 It turns out that the value - even on a paper - of a home can affect the college choices that a family makes.

 NPR science correspondent Shankar Vedantam regularly joins us to discuss social science research.
 He's here this morning to talk about those new findings.
 And good morning.

-It's MORNING EDITION from NPR News.
+It's MORNING EDITION, from NPR News.
 I'm Steve Inskeep.

-And I'm David Greene.
+And I'm Renee Montagne.

 The first free presidential election in Egypt is in its second day.
 Thirteen candidates are vying to replace Hosni Mubarak in what many there say is a wide-open race.
 The last election in 2005 saw Mubarak winning 87 percent of the vote against another candidate, a candidate he later threw in jail.
 Voter turnout yesterday was so strong, election officials kept polling stations open across Egypt for an additional hour.

 For the second straight year, one of the NBA's greatest players is leaving the playoff party early.
 Kobe Bryant and his Los Angeles Lakers are out.
 Last night, they lost their second round series against the young and explosive Oklahoma City Thunder, four games to one.
 The Thunder's big three - Kevin Durant, Russell Westbrook and James Harden - combined for 70 points in Oklahoma City's 106-90 win.
 NPR sports correspondent Tom Goldman joins us now on the line.